calledit/termkit/README.md

 #Your terminal emulator needs mouse support
 #To scroll use pageup & pagedown keys or your mouse scroll wheel.
 To browse to a website use the address bar or click on links. (the clicking is not perfect and does not always work TODO someone FIX clicking)
-#Sometimes website are not renderd properly at load time, use Ctr+R to refresh the render.
+#Sometimes website are not rendered properly at load time, use Ctr+R to refresh the render.
-#When you scroll hold your mouse to the side, if you scroll and the currsor is above a link the page will not scroll.
+#When you scroll hold your mouse to the side, if you scroll and the cursor is above a link the page will not scroll.
 #Exit the browser with Esc or Q

 #TODO someone add proper keyboard support